-- 5.25 The degree of supervision required will vary according to the nature and environment of the activity, the age and maturity of the children and the size of the group.
+- 5.25 The degree of supervision required will vary according to the nature and environment of the activity, the age and maturity of the children and young people and the size of the group.
 Having multiple leaders to ensure that supervision and accountability standards are maintained is vitally important.
-You should: - clearly distinguish the different levels of responsibility between you and any other supervisor and ensure that these differences are understood; - consider the extent of supervision required taking into account: - the age, number, ability and gender mix of the children; and - the venue, time, duration and nature of the activity; - have a register of all children with contact details and parents' or guardians' names for emergencies; and - monitor and periodically review the application of Church child protection procedures.
+You should: - clearly distinguish the different levels of responsibility between you and any other supervisor and ensure that these differences are understood; - consider the extent of supervision required taking into account: - the age, number, ability and gender mix of the children and young people; and - the venue, time, duration and nature of the activity; - have a register of all children and young people with contact details and parents' or guardians' names for emergencies; and monitor and periodically review the application of Church child protection procedures.